 Should You Consider a Breast Cancer Clinical Trial?

 You're going to get a lot of information in a very short period of time.
 Here are some useful tips on how you can remember what you're told and keep track of questions you'd like to ask your breast cancer specialist.

 After a breast cancer diagnosis, a lot of information will be coming your way from your oncologist— much of which can be hard to remember.
 To stay organized, we suggest getting a notebook to keep a record of important information.
 This can include information such as how you’re feeling and what medicines or supplements you’re taking, to any questions, thoughts, or observations you have regarding appointments and procedures.
 Try to put a date on everything you write down to keep your thoughts and notes organized.

 If audio recordings on your phone work better for you, that’s fine too.
 Just pick one method and commit to using it regularly.
 Having information well documented can help keep the lines of communication open between you and your doctors.

 Feeling confident about your breast cancer diagnosis is extremely important, which is why many patients choose to get a second opinion before beginning a specific treatment plan.
-At Rocky Mountain Cancer Centers, our physicians provide many second opinions on both breast cancer diagnosis and treatment options.
+At Rocky Mountain Breast Specialists, our physicians provide many second opinions on both breast cancer diagnosis and treatment options.
 Many insurance companies will cover a second opinion assessment, but it is still a good idea to contact your insurance provider for verification of coverage.